Is TikTok getting banned? The Trump administration deadline has passed, and TikTok is suing. Here’s the latest on what we know about TikTok’s fate.

 On September 27th, a federal judge blocked the Trump administration’s order to remove TikTok from app stores.
 The judge granted an injunction against the order, saying ByteDance could suffer irreparable harm if it went into effect.
 After that ruling, TikTok has pledged to “maintain our ongoing dialogue with the government to turn our proposal, which the President gave his preliminary approval to last weekend, into an agreement.”

 TikTok can evade a ban in the United States by selling itself to a US company.
-Microsoft was rumored to be an interested buyer, but its bid was denied.
-Trump has approved a preliminary deal with Oracle and Walmart, with each taking minority stakes in the company.
-TikTok has over 100 million users in the United States.
+Microsoft was rumored to be an interested buyer, but its bid was rejected by ByteDance over IP ownership disagreements.
+Trump approved a preliminary deal with Oracle and Walmart, with each taking minority stakes in the company, though it remains unclear if that deal will be consummated.